 Having a plan and notes will help you to be patient when you’re so eager to get your hands into the earth.
 A lesson I learned firsthand last year.

 While it wasn’t as nearly organized and comprehensive and customizable as this worksheet, I made myself an awkward seed sowing schedule to follow last year.

-It was torture to stick to the plan while driving by other garden’s (or reading about yours!) and seeing little plants growing when mine weren’t even started yet!
-You know when the payoff came?
+It was torture to stick to the plan while seeing other’s gardens with little plants growing.
+Mine weren’t even started yet!
+But you know when the payoff came?
 In late August.
 Many of my plants were dropping heavy yields that continued all the way into November while I drove by overgrown garden after overgrown garden and watched them all be tilled under by the first of September.
 I still had a solid 8 weeks of harvesting left!

 Being patient and following a plan also helps with your pest load.
 Let’s take cucumbers for example.
 I plant mine a couple weeks late and am able to avoid bacterial wilt spread by those rascally little cucumber beetles.
-Waiting ensures that your soil is warm enough for planting and the ground to be a bit drier after the spring rains.
+Waiting ensures that your soil is warm enough for planting.
+The ground will be a bit drier after the spring rains.

-I tried to include in my Seed Sowing Schedule Calculator every vegetable and nearly every herb I could think of and ended up with 39 vegetables & 22 herbs, everything from artichokes to thyme!
+I tried to include every vegetable and nearly every herb I could think of in the Seed Sowing Schedule Calculator and ended up with 39 vegetables & 22 herbs, everything from artichokes to thyme!

 I printed out my new, custom calendar and placed it in the back of my Seed Packet Organization Box so it’s right where I need it when I need it.
 I also added a copy to my Homesteading Binder so that I could make notes in my Month-At-A-Glance page.